 - Who interprets the results and how do I get them?

 - What are the benefits vs. risks?

 - What are the limitations of Angioplasty and Vascular Stenting?

 What are Angioplasty and Vascular Stenting?

-In an angioplasty procedure, imaging techniques are used to guide a balloon-tipped catheter, a long, thin plastic tube, into an artery or vein and advance it to where the vessel is narrow or blocked.
+In an angioplasty procedure, imaging techniques (typically fluoroscopy) are used to guide a balloon-tipped catheter, a long, thin plastic tube, into an artery or vein and advance it to where the vessel is narrow or blocked.
 The balloon is then inflated to open the vessel, deflated and removed.